eduardo-dangelo/code-docs/module_01/exercise.md

     </div>
   </div>
   ```
-  > The dropdown menu is hidden by default and will be displayed when the user clicks on the burger menu.
+  > Notice that `dropdownFunction()` is fired every time the user clicks on the `burger-menu` using the `onclick` attribute.
-  > Notice we are defining `classes` and `ids` like `class="burger-menu"` and `id="myDropdown"`.
-These will be used to style the elements.
+  > This function will be defined in `script.js` later.
-  > The `dropdownFunction()` function will be defined in `script.js` and will be explained later.
+  > We are also defining `classes` and `ids` that will be used to style those elements.

 ### The hero component:
-  > The hero component contains a title and a subtitle.
-It will be displayed at the top of the page, below the topbar.
+  > The hero component will be a wide image with a text inside center aligned.
+The image will be displayed using CSS with the `background-image` property.
 - Add the following code inside the `<body>` element, below the topbar component:
   ```html
   <div class="hero-container">